sfarrens/sfarrens.github.io/_posts/2022-12-21-roi-football.md

 layout: post
 ---

-Following the dramatic conclusion to the [2022 Men's FIFA World Cup in Qatar](https://en.wikipedia.org/wiki/2022_FIFA_World_Cup), I thought this might be a good time to answer the question that no one asked: *where was Ireland?* *
+Following the dramatic conclusion to the [2022 Men's FIFA World Cup in Qatar](https://en.wikipedia.org/wiki/2022_FIFA_World_Cup), I thought this might be a good time to answer the question that no one asked: *where was Ireland?*

+> [!NOTE]
-> *Note that in this blog post I am focusing on the [Republic of Ireland men's national football team](https://en.wikipedia.org/wiki/Republic_of_Ireland_national_football_team).
+> In this blog post I am focusing on the [Republic of Ireland men's national football team](https://en.wikipedia.org/wiki/Republic_of_Ireland_national_football_team).
 I use the term Ireland throughout the post to refer either to the whole island or as a shorthand for the Republic of Ireland.

 ## Contents
 {:.no_toc}